HypixelDev/PublicAPI/README.md

 * Apache HttpClient

 ### Bug Reporting
-You can create an issue here on GitHub to report a bug with the API or to suggest enhancements by going [here](https://github.com/HypixelDev/PublicAPI/issues/new).
+You can create an issue here on GitHub to report a bug with the API or to suggest enhancements.